 Countries with Complete Statistics

 The proportion of pregnancies that ended in induced abortion was lowest in Israel (10%), followed closely by the Netherlands and Switzerland (11% each); the highest was in Estonia (30%).
-The abortion rate declined between 1996 and 2008 in 11 of the 20 countries with complete statistics (Table 1 and Web Appendix Figure 1).
+The abortion rate declined between 1996 and 2008 in about half of the 20 countries with complete statistics (Table 1 and Supporting Information available online).
 The rate fell most precipitously in the countries that had the highest incidence of abortion in 1996.
 In most of the countries where the abortion rate declined, the pace of the decrease slowed after 2003.
-In the remaining countries with complete statistics, the rate rose between 1996 and 2008, but all of the increases were small ( 1–3 abortions per 1,000 women).
+In the remaining countries with complete statistics, the rate rose between 1996 and 2008, but all of the increases were small (1–3 abortions per 1,000 women).
 The greatest cumulative decline was in Bulgaria, where the rate fell by 69%; the greatest increase was in New Zealand, where the rate rose by 16% (not shown).

 •Eastern Europe.
 The decline in abortion incidence observed in Eastern Europe between 1996 and 2003 continued in ensuing years, but at a markedly slower pace.
 The annual declines in the rate were still high relative to those in other countries, and ranged from 3% in the Czech Republic to 6% in Bulgaria.
 In 2008, abortion rates ranged from 11 per 1,000 in Slovakia to 21 per 1,000 in Hungary.
 The proportion of pregnancies ending in abortion was greatest in Hungary (26%).